Oyster Conservationist Volunteer Program

 - Meet other like-minded people in our growing oyster community;

 - Get motivated to be outside in nature/your backyard/water access;

 - Experience a hands-on learning opportunity – about the magnificent oyster!

 YES!
 I Want to Volunteer!
 What Do I Do Now?

-The 2018 Oyster Conservationist Program is currently underway!
+The 2019 Oyster Conservationist Program will kick off in late spring!
 The plan and schedule is as follows:

 • Early June: Contact and confirm list of new and returning Oyster Conservationists participating this season (for ten weeks).